 Mission

-The mission of the AMBER Alert Training & Technical Assistance Program (AATTAP) is to safely recover missing, endangered, or abducted children through the coordinated efforts of law enforcement, media, transportation, and other partners by using training and technology to enhance response capacities and capabilities and increase public participation.
+The mission of the AMBER Alert Training and Technical Assistance Program (AATTAP) is to safely recover missing, endangered, or abducted children through the coordinated efforts of law enforcement, media, transportation, and other partners by using training and technology to enhance response capacities and capabilities and increase public participation.

 AMBER Alerts are activated in the most serious child-abduction cases.
 The goal of an AMBER Alert is to instantly galvanize the community to assist in the search for and safe recovery of a missing child.
 These alerts are broadcast through radio, TV, road signs, cellphones, and other data-enabled devices.